sanposhiho/kube-scheduler-simulator-cli/README.md

-# mini-kube-scheduler: Scheduler for learning Kubernetes Scheduler
+# scheduler-playground: Scheduler for learning Kubernetes Scheduler

 Hello world.

 This repository is scenario system for kube-scheduler.
 You can write scenario like this and check the scheduler's behaviours.